pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

     ext.packaging.carvel.dev/ytt-paths-from-secret-name.0: SECRET-NAME
 #@  end
 ```

-Where `SECRET-NAME` is the name of the secret that contains the grype overlay such as `grype-airgap-override-stale-db-overlay`.
+Where `SECRET-NAME` is the name of the secret that contains the Grype overlay such as `grype-airgap-override-stale-db-overlay`.

-For more information on annotations, see [Customize package installation](../../customize-package-installation.hbs.md#customize-a-package-that-was-manually-installed).
+For information about annotations, see [Customize package installation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/customize-package-installation.html).

 1. Update your `tap-values.yaml`.

 ```yaml
 namespace_provisioner:
   additional_sources: